grafbase/extensions/extensions/postgres/README.md

 ## Introspection

-Use the `grafbase-postgres introspect` command to generate a GraphQL schema definition (SDL) from your database:
+Use the `grafbase-postgres introspect` command to generate a GraphQL schema from your database:

 ```bash
 # Ensure grafbase-postgres is in your PATH